 Walgett Bore Baths

-The original Walgett Bore baths were located in Dewhurst Street and opened on the 8th of December 1933.
-They were built of wood and were considered a modern structure for their time.
-The building was beautiful and ornate.
+The original Walgett Bore Baths were located in Dewhurst Street and officially opened on the 8th of December 1933.
 The bore baths proved extremely popular from the start, particularly in the evening.
-Between the 8th and 17th December, for example, 1047 people passed through the turnstile.
-Unfortunately the baths were constructed above ground and proved structurally unsound over time and they were closed.
+Between the 8th and 17th December 1933, 1047 people passed through the turnstile.

 The current Bore Baths located on the corner of Montkeila and Fox Streets was opened in 1988 and built as part of the Bi Centenary celebrations.